crabvk/userscripts/README.md

 # Medium Disable Popover

-Disables popover (with highlight tool and tweet) for selected text on Medium
+Disables popover (with highlight tool and tweet) for selected text and marks on Medium

 # Spotify Player Compact